rfhb/ctrdata/README.md

 # ctrdata for aggregating and analysing clinical trials

-The package `ctrdata` provides functions for retrieving (downloading) information on clinical trials from public registers, and for aggregating and analysing this information; it can be used for the
+The package `ctrdata` provides functions for retrieving (downloading), aggregating and analysing information on clinical trials from public registers.
+It can be used for the

 - EU Clinical Trials Register (“EUCTR”,
   <https://www.clinicaltrialsregister.eu/>)